Rome.us

 Piazza del Popolo

 Pope Sixtus V commissioned the initial construction of Piazza del Popolo or Square of People in 1589 as part of his urban plan.
 From the square in the southern direction, you can see three streets radiating in parallel to each other.
-These are: Corso (Via del Corso), main shopping street of Rome; Ripetta (Via di Ripetta) and Babuino (Via del Babuino).
-The latter, Via del Babuino, will bring you to another historical hallmark of Rome – Spanish steps.
-Today, the square is pedestrian, meaning vehicle traffic on the territory of Piazza del Popolo is prohibited.
+These are:

 Piazza del Popolo on Pincian hill

-On the south side of the square, at the beginning of Corso street, you can see two almost identical churches of Santa Maria dei Miracoli and Santa Maria di Montesanto.
+On the south side of the square, at the beginning of Corso Street, you can see two almost identical churches of Santa Maria dei Miracoli and Santa Maria di Montesanto.
 Both churches are beautiful examples of baroque style.

-Finally, on the east side of the square, there are Napoleon stairs that will bring you to the Pincio terrace where you can observe a panoramic view of the city.
+Finally, on the east side of the square, there are Napoleon stairs that will bring you to the Pincio terrace, where you can observe a panoramic view of the city.

 • Address: Piazza del Popolo, 00187

-Campo Marzio market
+Campo Marzio Market

-Campo Marzio market
+Campo Marzio market in Rome

 Campo Marzio is a local farmers’ market where tourists head to shop for fresh vegetables and fruits.
-This market is quite small in size compared to others, though has everything that you need in order to cook a perfect Italian dinner.
+This market is quite small in size compared to others, though it has everything that you need in order to cook a perfect Italian dinner.

-• Address: Largo Monte d’Oro
+• Address: Piazza Monte d’Oro, 29

-• Opening hours: Monday – Saturday 7 am-3 pm
+• Opening hours: Monday – Saturday, 7 am-3 pm

 Where to Eat